-Donating your You can perform this smear test on your child yourself biospecimen and medical data will not necessarily lead to a direct benefit to your child.
-Our analysis serves primarily as scientific research and is not intended as actionable conclusions for your child's health.
-Nevertheless, the research may lead to findings that may be of importance to your child's health.
+Donating your biospecimen and medical data will not necessarily lead to a direct benefit to you.
+Our analysis serves primarily as scientific research and is not intended as actionable conclusions for your health.
+Nevertheless, the research may lead to findings that may be of importance to your health.
 In the situation, when an analysis reveals evidence of a severe previously unknown condition, that can potentially be treated or prevented, we may want to contact you in order to give you this information (see below).

 In case you do not wish to receive this type of feedback, please check the box containing "no" on the informed consent.
 Any time, you can change your decision for or against this feedback option by letting us know.
 However, please note that you may be obligated to disclose health related information that you receive through our registry, if you prefer this option, to other parties such as health- or life insurance companies.
-This may be a disadvantage for you/ your child.
+This may be a disadvantage for you.

 The statement above is also relevant to genetic analyses and the discovery of genetic conditions.
-Therefore, this information may be relevant for your child's family members and family planning.
+Therefore, this information may be relevant for family members and family planning.